birdupload/birdupload/README.md

-well , you are going to use us now
+Well you are going to use our service now

-its working simple and easy just upload it with your own webhost domain or use xmapp .
+What is it ??

+its for uploading images any kind such as gif , jpg etc etc

+its open for you to add or correct any errors on it

+IF YOU ARE NOBEL PEOPLE AND HAVE FREE TIME YOU WOULD ADD THINGS TO IMPROVE OUR SERVICE